What does the life of St George’s say to us?

 As saints go, St George is something of a multi-tasker.
 According to one researcher, he is patron of soldiers, cavalry and chivalry; of farmers and field workers, Boy Scouts and butchers (though St Adrian would challenge him for some of those); of horses, riders and saddlers; and of sufferers from leprosy, plague and syphilis.

 On slightly firmer ground, one can say that England shares St George with, amongst others, Istanbul, Palestine, Moscow, Lithuania, Aragon, and (unsurprisingly) Georgia.
-As Jack Straw points out, if George ever came to England, it wasn’t for long.
+As the former UK Home Secretary Jack Straw points out, if George ever came to England, it wasn’t for long.

 We know very little about St George.
 In 496 AD, Pope Gelasius said of him that he was among those saints “whose names are rightly reverenced among us, but whose actions are known only to God”.

 What seems likely is that George was born in Turkey and his mother was Palestinian.
 Perhaps following in the footsteps of his father he became a high ranking soldier in the Roman army, serving under the Emperor Diocletian.
 However, he protested against the Emperor’s persecution of Christians, refused to renounce his own faith, and was executed as a result.

 The legend of St George and the Dragon may be an allegory of the persecution by Diocletian (the ‘dragon’) of Christians, though the story also echoes the Greek myth of Perseus and the virgin Andromeda.
 (See below for two articles that explore St George’s story and the many ways in which he has been honoured by Christians and Muslims alike over the centuries.)